 Based on the survey outcomes, a persona profile was created in order to depict the characteristics of the profile of each stakeholder representative.
 Questions 1 and 2 aimed to understand the type of the company and the role of the interviewee in it, whereas questions 3 and 4 reflected the business aspects of the company and the product.

-“A persona represents a cluster of users who exhibit similar behavioral patterns in their purchasing decisions, use of technology or products, customer service preferences, lifestyle choices, and the like.
-Behaviors, attitudes, and motivations are common to a "type" regardless of age, gender, education, and other typical demographics.
+“A persona represents a cluster of users who exhibit similar behavioural patterns in their purchasing decisions, use of technology or products, customer service preferences, lifestyle choices, and the like.
+Behaviours, attitudes, and motivations are common to a "type" regardless of age, gender, education, and other typical demographics.
 In fact, personas vastly span demographics.”

 Kevin O’Connor, Personas: The Foundation of a Great User Experience, 25 March 2011

 The sample consisted of 25 representatives of the agri-food ecosystem.
-The majority (70%) of the of the AgTech community sample that was taken into consideration, consisted of SMEs, startup companies and individual consultants.
+The majority (70%) of the AgTech community sample that was taken into consideration, consisted of SMEs, startup companies and individual consultants.
 The personas that were identified were mostly technical representatives of the company – including web developers, software engineers and system administrators.
 The aforementioned types of employees have a clear understanding of the requirements and the issues that a company may face, in terms of e-infrastructures and cloud services.

-Figure 8: Which of the following describes better the type of your company?
+Figure 9: Which of the following describes better the type of your company?
 (Question 1)

-The figures that follow (Figure 9, Figure 10 and Figure 11) illustrate the profiles of the interviewed stakeholders.
+The figures that follow illustrate the profiles of the interviewed stakeholders.
 The targeted user segment consists of technical representative of AgTech SMEs and startup companies, or individuals who support similar companies as technical consultants.
 The data collected indicated that the group of people in the selected target segment has the following characteristics:

 Have a technical profession and work either as software engineers, web developers or systems administrators.
 Also there were cases of people with technical expertise working in the business development department of the company, or as high-level executives (Directors, Chief Operation Officers, and Chief Executive Officers).